 It’s a 9-hour drive from the capital, Dili (it took me 2 days in public transportation), on terrible roads, to reach Valu Beach.
-There, two small hotels offering camping spots and a few bungalows, and the fishermen association, waiting to take you to Jaco.
+There, are two small hotels offering camping spots and a few bungalows, and the fishermen association, waiting to take you to Jaco.

-The beach in Valu is also incredible, it seems as time has stopped and left this place almost untouched.
+The beach in Valu is also incredible, it seems as if time has stopped and left this place almost untouched.
 It’s the perfect spot to disconnect (no wifi or even service) and unwind for a few days.

-One would be tempted to swim to Jaco Island as it’s so close to Valu Beach, but don’t get fooled by the peaceful looking sea.
+One would be tempted to swim to Jaco Island as it’s so close to Valu Beach, but don’t get fooled by the peaceful-looking sea.
 Between the mainland and the island, there’s a strong current, populated by crocodiles and sharks.

 The remoteness of the island, mixed with its protected status, makes it one of the most stunning beaches in the world.
 As well as one of the 30 most beautiful places in the world.

 One of the most beautiful places in the world is the Old Silk Route.
-The place is blessed with beautiful lakes and some breathtaking twisting and winding roads that make it a real treasure to watch in this part of the country.
+The place is blessed with beautiful lakes.
+And some breathtaking twisting and winding roads that make it a real treasure to watch in this part of the country.

 The road has a lot of twisted alleys and ridges along with snow-covered mountain ranges.
-There are some important lakes like Kupup, Elephant, Tsomgo in this corner of the country that are considered high crater lakes.
-There are military operations within the area that maintains the roads and the dignity in the region.
+There are some important lakes like Kupup, Elephant, and Tsomgo in this corner of the country that are considered high crater lakes.
+There are military operations within the area that maintains the roads and the dignity of the region.

 And there we go, the top 50 travel destinations in the world this list has you covered.